Chak Ali Shah

 Chak Ali Shah is a village approximately 20 km east of tehsil Pind Dadan Khan, Jhelum District, in the province of Punjab, Pakistan.

-It is bounded in the south by the River Jhelum and on the north by the Salt Range.
+It is bounded to the south by the River Jhelum and to the north by the Salt Range.
 The Khewra Salt Mine is 26 km from the village.
 Neighbouring villages are Chak Hamid and Nawan Loke, and the nearest large town is Dharyala Jalap.